memcached/memcached.github.io/content/features/proxy2/configure.md

 weight = 30
 +++

-This page is about configuring and running the Memcached built-in proxy.
+This page is about configuring the Memcached built-in proxy.

 For a general overview of the proxy, see [Proxy]({{<legacy_proxy_base_path>}}).
 For a hands-on tutorial that guides you through compiling and running the proxy with a simple configuration, see [Built-in Proxy Quickstart]({{<proxy_base_path>}}quickstart).